 The Victorians took the mistletoe kissing to a new level with their “kissing balls, ” many of which were quite elaborate.
 And the practice was not limited to the gentry as the photo above shows.
 It was widespread with common people too.

-Is mistletoe a part of your Christmas tradition?
+Is mistletoe tradition a part of your Christmas celebrating?
 Please tell us about it in the comments section below.

 Would you like a reminder of this post about the history of mistletoe?
 Just pin this image to one of your Christmas boards on Pinterest so that you can easily find it later.

 Admin note: This post first appeared on the blog in November of 2013.
 I have updated the post with additional history facts, more photos and a video for you to enjoy.